Football Manager: Influence

-In 2020, a part-time Football Manager researcher discovered Blackburn Rovers forward Ben Brereton was half-Chilean via a club interview from 2018, and added Brereton's second nationality to the game database.
+In 2020, a part-time Football Manager researcher discovered Blackburn Rovers forward Ben Brereton was half-Chilean via a club interview from 2018; they added Brereton's second nationality to the game database.
 Brereton would regularly be called up by the Chile national football team in the Football Manager 2021 game, which prompted interest from a Chilean Football Manager streamer.
 Brereton received encouragement from Chile head coach Reinaldo Rueda and began the application process for a Chilean passport.
 Martín Lasarte, who succeeded Rueda in February 2021, called up the Rovers forward for the first time in May 2021.
 He was an unused substitute in Chile's two 2022 FIFA World Cup qualification fixtures in June before making his debut as a substitute in the Copa América against Argentina.

 Belgian manager Will Still credits the game as part of his influence to become a manager whilst playing for Sint-Truidense V.V.'s youth set up, before taking up assistant roles with Preston North End, Lierse, and eventually becoming manager of Beerschot, leading them to a 9th-place finish in First Division A. Still took over the role of manager of French Ligue 1 side Stade de Reims, which became notable in the news due to the fact Still had yet to receive his UEFA Pro License, a requirement for the French top division, resulting in a £22,000 fine for each game Still manages.

 In late 2023, Football Manager launched a campaign with McCann London and Microsoft to give a Football Manager 2024 console player the chance to work for Vanarama National League club Bromley F.C.
 Nathan Owolabi was given the position of Support Tactician at Bromley and his journey was documented by broadcaster TNT Sports.
+In 2025, Football Manager launched a follow-up campaign with McCann London, Microsoft and Sky Sports known as Missing Managers, giving the chance for female players of FM26 the opportunity to earn real coaching qualifications supported by The Powerhouse Project.

 In June 2024, FIFA announced that its FIFAe World Cup esports tournament series would feature a Football Manager tournament, known as the "FIFAe World Cup of Football Manager".
 This tournament would feature a US$100,000 prize pool.
 Team Indonesia, led by manager Ichsan Taufiq, won the FIFAe World Cup featuring Football Manager, beating Team Germany, led by manager Sven Goly, 8–2 on aggregate in the final.